IGETheCoder/Strang/README.md

 ?bobobolo; //false
 ```

-If you use a boolean operator on a non-boolean string, such as `TRUTH`, instead of throwing, we follow what the best of the best do.<br>
+If you use a _'boolean'_ operator on a non-_'boolean'_ string, such as `TRUTH`, instead of throwing, we follow what the best of the best do.<br>
 `maybe`

 ```java